mikephan90/20200427-MikePhan-NYCSchools/README.md

 # 20200427-MikePhan-NYCSchools

  Simple API/JSON Exercise using React-Native framework via expo-cli and ejected to Android and iOS platforms.
+ NOTE: Code written in React-Native is under the 'src' in this respository

  Installation via expo:
  -----------------